-You can find the details of our estates in Ardallie, Aberdeenshire, Dunfermline, Southwick, Dumfries and Galloway, Aberdeenshire, Wigtownshire.
+You can find the details of our estates in Ardallie, Aberdeenshire, Dunfermline, Southwick, Dumfries and Galloway, Aberdeenshire, Wigtownshire, Eddleston.
 Please refer to your certificate to see where your plot is located or use our Where's my plot page with your unique plot number to locate your plot.
 All locations are beautiful and secluded woodlands.

 Ardallie is a small hamlet in rural Aberdeenshire, Scotland.
 When visiting the area, the first things you notice are the gently rolling pastoral fields, quaint farms, and pockets of idyllic forest – it’s a window into Scotland of the past.

 The nearby area offers plenty of opportunities to explore historically important locations, a range of beautiful scenery, and even embark on your own wee adventure.
 From the magnificent stately home of the Gordons and the castle that inspired Bram Stoker’s Dracula, to an ancient stone circle and a beach with over 400 playful seals.

 You can find our land in Ardallie, Aberdeenshire on Google Maps here.